 Center for Career Education Resources

-- Leadership Development Industry Showcase: Held in the Fall semester, this event features a panel session and networking opportunities with representatives from Leadership Development programs at 4-5 organizations.
+- Corporate Rotational Programs Industry Showcase: Held in the Fall semester, this event features a panel session and networking opportunities with representatives from Leadership Development programs at 4-5 organizations.
 Previous attendees have included Sotheby’s, NBCUniversal, Unilever and Bloomingdales.